j85liu/restaurant-analytics/README.md

 # Restaurant Chain Performance Analytics

 ## Project Overview
 This project demonstrates the analysis of transaction data from multiple restaurant chains to derive business insights, calculate KPIs, and forecast future performance.
-It showcases my ability to leverage consumer transaction data to produce bi-quarterly estimates and reports similar to my experience analyzing companies like DPZ, WEN, QSR, and PZZA.

 ## Skills Demonstrated
 - **Data Processing**: Using PySpark to process and analyze large datasets